Sleep, energy, and longevity — why sleeping well is clinical strategy

 It is not melatonin.
 It is not blackout.
 It is light at the right time — direct sun in the eyes within the first 30 minutes after waking, and absence of blue light in the two hours before bed.

-Most patients who adjust this improve sleep quality in two weeks, without any other change.
+Most of my patients who adjust this improve sleep quality in two weeks, without any other change.

 Sleep is not rest.
 It is clinical operation.